reef-defi/reef-docs/content/docs/developers/nodes.md

 {{< alert icon="💡" text="You can also point a domain name to your node's ip and then reference it as /dns/bootnode.mydomain.com/tcp/30333/..." >}}

+## Start a validator node
+Please check our [validator](/docs/governance/validators/) guide on how to setup and configure a validator node.

 ## Reset the chain state
 To prune (reset) the node run: